IBM-EPBL/IBM-Project-23908-1659933269/Project Development Phase/Sprint 1/README.md

-# This is the readme that we created for to run the web application code through visual studio code
+#To run the web application code through visual studio code

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).